2017avenkate/BikeShares/index.md

 ![Image](https://raw.githubusercontent.com/ashvin26/BikeShares/master/Images/Time.jpg)

-The average distance traveled for a single trip was 4.72 km, or 2.93 miles.
+The average duration of renting a bike for a single trip was 25 minutes.

 ## Most Popular Stations